dakotaruelle/layers-of-clean-architecture/README.md

 The controller was directly accessing the database context (using Entity Framework as an ORM) to perform data retrieval.
 This set of changes moves all data access logic to a gateway class.
 It is the job of this class to perform all logic related to querying the database and returning those results.

+## Move Business Logic to Interactor

+Similar to the last set of changes, this moves business logic out of the controller and into a dedicated interactor class.
+It is the job of the interactor to coordinate between the controller, gateway, and entities (coming later), to perform the use cases of the application.